cisagov/ICSNPP/zeek_bacnet_parser/README.md

 This log captures important variables for Read-Property-Request, Read-Property-ACK, and Write-Property-Request messages and logs them to **bacnet_property.log**.

-Read and Write Property Requests are the most common type of BACnet message and can contain extremely important information when looking for potentially malicious or bad traffic.
+Read and Write Property Requests are the most common type of BACnet message and can contain extremely important information when looking for potentially malicious traffic.

 #### Fields Captured